Published: December 31, 2020 • Updated: February 26, 2026

 2. Clogged Gutters or Short Downspouts

-Your gutter system is designed to carry rainwater away from your house, but if it’s clogged or you have downspouts that discharge water too close to the house, it can lead directly to water pooling in a crawl space after heavy rain.
+Your gutter system is designed to carry rainwater away from your house, but clogged gutters or downspouts can allow roof runoff to collect near the foundation, increasing the risk of crawl space moisture intrusion.

 How to Fix